vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Iksu-A (r. from Himavat) Va.
 45. 96.

 Dey. p.
 77 identifies it with Oxus.
-He equates Ašmanvati (p.
+He equates Aśmanvati (p.
 13) and Caksus (p.
 43) with Oxus.
 Hence such

 Bora